Weather of Bangladesh

 • Weather of Bangladesh

-Winds are mostly from the north and northwest in the winter, blowing gently at 1 to 3 kilometres per hour (0.6 to 1.9 mph) in northern and central areas and 3 to 6 kilometres per hour (1.9 to 3.7 mph) near the coast.
-From March to May, violent thunderstorms, called northwesters by local English speakers, produce winds of up to 60 kilometres per hour (37.3 mph).
-During the intense storms of the early summer and late monsoon season, southerly winds of more than 160 kilometres per hour (99.4 mph) cause waves to crest as high as 6 metres (19.7 ft) in the Bay of Bengal, which brings disastrous flooding to coastal areas.
+In winter, winds generally blow from the north and northwest, moving at a speed of 1 to 3 kilometers per hour (0.6 to 1.9 mph) in northern and central areas, and 3 to 6 kilometers per hour (1.9 to 3.7 mph) near the coast.
+From March to May, violent thunderstorms, called “northwesters,” bring winds of up to 60 kilometers per hour (37.3 mph).
+Intense storms in early summer and late monsoon season can produce southerly winds of over 160 kilometers per hour (99.4 mph), resulting in waves up to 6 meters (19.7 feet) high in the Bay of Bengal, often leading to disastrous flooding in coastal areas.

-About 80% of Bangladesh’s rain falls during the monsoon season.
-The monsoons result from the contrasts between low and high air pressure areas that result from differential heating of land and water.
-During the hot months of April and May hot air rises over the Indian subcontinent, creating low-pressure areas into which rush cooler, moisture-bearing winds from the Indian Ocean.
-This is the southwest monsoon, commencing in June and usually lasting through September.
-Dividing against the Indian landmass, the monsoon flows in two branches, one of which strikes western India.
-The other travels up the Bay of Bengal and over eastern India and Bangladesh, crossing the plain to the north and northeast before being turned to the west and northwest by the foothills of the Himalayas.
+Approximately 80% of Bangladesh’s rainfall occurs during the monsoon season, which is driven by the contrasts in air pressure caused by the differential heating of land and water.
+In the hot months of April and May, hot air rises over the Indian subcontinent, creating low-pressure areas into which cooler, moisture-laden winds from the Indian Ocean rush.
+This marks the beginning of the southwest monsoon, which starts in June and lasts until September.
+The monsoon divides into two branches: one that strikes western India and another that moves up the Bay of Bengal, affecting Bangladesh and northeastern India before being turned westward by the foothills of the Himalayas.

 We do not publish our price publicly. we request you to send us an email for more details and price.